rtealwitter/OpenStreets/README.md

 ### Figures

-We made one (very pretty) figure of Q values in Manhattan according to our deep Q GNN.
+We made one several pretty figures of Q values in Manhattan according to our deep Q GNN.
 You should check it out!
+Some of these figures are not up to date with the what we included in the paper.

 ### Data Sources